 Stage 3: Online Build Certificate (OBC)

-- Consult with your dean/chair and/or Dr. Thomas of the Center for the Advancement of Learning to obtain approval to become online-build certified.
+- Consult with Dr. Thomas of the Center for the Advancement of Learning to obtain approval to become online-build certified.
 OBC candidates will be selected based on their potential to successfully build and teach a number of online courses.

-- Complete module-based online asynchronous training: During this training, you will build your course according to the QM standards while populating a Blackboard course shell for a course you would like to teach
+- Complete module-based online asynchronous training: During this training, you will build your course according to the QM standards while populating a Blackboard course site for a course you would like to teach

 - The course is peer-reviewed